skellis46/slipbox/improvisation and the threshold of the self.md

 Katye and I practiced together 13 times over seven days between 26 January and 15 February 2024.
 Each day of practice contained two sessions (morning and afternoon), except for a morning only on 26 January.
 The sessions followed a pattern in which: 1) one person danced for a timed period (normally 25 minutes) while the other witnessed that dancing; 2) roles were changed and the practice repeated; and 3) there was an unstructured conversation about the experiences that was audio recorded.
 Thus we had thirteen conversations in total, each around 40 minutes long.[^conversations]

 Although in this writing I focus on the threshold between seemingly dual and non-dual experiences in dance improvisation, in reality the term _threshold_ referenced a family of transitions in our conversations together.
-It was not until the tenth conversation of 13 (14 February 2024 am) that we explicitly used the word _threshold_, at which point we started to discuss other types of thresholds: closing one's eyes, the move from what we were calling 'awareness-ing' to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.
+It was not until the tenth conversation of 13 (on the morning of 14 February 2024) that we explicitly used the word _threshold_, at which point we started to discuss other types of thresholds: closing one's eyes, the move from what we were calling 'awareness-ing' to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.

 Earlier in the studio work we did however allude to similar points of transition without using the word _threshold_.
 We discussed the way 'attention spreads out' or flattens; how the choice to respond or not respond (to internal stimuli or sensation) softens or disappears; when the distinction between movement and sensation blurs; and how one's sense of agency is lost and regained.
 We talked of how pain or sound can jump the mover back to themselves, and how 'I-ness' becomes less defined: